Meet the Dara-ang people of Chiang Dao

 Introductory lecture before the tour

-This trip is a two-day/one-night program that starts with a short introductory lecture of one and a half hours about the migration, recent history, and current situation of the Dara-ang or Palong people in Chiang Dao district.
+This trip is a two-day/one-night program that starts with a short introductory lecture of one and a half hours about the migration, recent history, and current situation of the Dara-ang or Palong people in the Chiang Dao district.
 A couple of weeks before the trip we will send you a list with books and articles about the history and culture of these people.

 There are four villages in this area of which we will visit three: Pang Daeng Nai, Mae Chon, and Huay Pong.
 The lecture will take about one hour after which there is time for questions.
 Here you can find more about the history and background of hill tribe trekking in Chiang Mai.
 The lecture can take place in the hotel or guesthouse where the group is staying.
 You can also find a lot of information about the Palong and other tribes in the Chiang Dao area in our hilltribe section.